UFC on ESPN: Holloway vs. Allen

-UFC on ESPN: Holloway vs. Allen (also known as UFC on ESPN 44) is an upcoming mixed martial arts event produced by the Ultimate Fighting Championship that will take place on April 15, 2023, at the T-Mobile Center in Kansas City, Missouri, United States.
+UFC on ESPN: Holloway vs. Allen (also known as UFC on ESPN 44) was a mixed martial arts event produced by the Ultimate Fighting Championship that took place on April 15, 2023, at the T-Mobile Center in Kansas City, Missouri, United States.

 Background

-The event will mark the promotion's second visit to Kansas City and first since UFC on Fox: Johnson vs. Reis in April 2017.
+The event marked the promotion's second visit to Kansas City and first since UFC on Fox: Johnson vs. Reis in April 2017.

-A featherweight bout between former UFC Featherweight Champion Max Holloway and Arnold Allen is expected to headline the event.
+A featherweight bout between former UFC Featherweight Champion Max Holloway and Arnold Allen headlined the event.

 A bantamweight bout between Danaa Batgerel and Brady Hiestand was scheduled for the event.
 However, the pair was moved to UFC Fight Night: Pavlovich vs. Blaydes a week later for undisclosed reasons.